Present Kameron with TU soccer gear

 Hurricane signed seven to national letter-of-intent on Wednesday

 Justin Cook is in his ninth season at The University of Tulsa as he has been an assistant coach the past five years and before that served as a graduate assistant coach for three seasons.

 Cook’s responsibilities include practice and gameday preparation, video coordination, overseeing team travel and recruiting, as well as working daily with the attacking players.

-During his time at Tulsa, Cook has helped TU clinch three regular season and five tournament conference championships.
-He has also helped the Golden Hurricane post an overall 99-49-16 record, advance to the NCAA Tournament in six of the eight seasons, including a quarterfinal appearance in 2009, and earn a school-best No. 2 national ranking in 2010.
-In 2009, Cook helped bring in the top recruiting class in Conference USA according to Top Drawer Soccer, while the 2012 signees were ranked ninth nationally, and four of the last five classes have been ranked in the top-30.
+During his time at Tulsa, Cook has helped the Hurricane clinch three regular season and five conference tournament championships.
+He has also helped Tulsa post an overall 99-49-16 record, advance to the NCAA Tournament in six of the eight seasons, including a quarterfinal appearance in 2009, and earn a school-best No. 2 national ranking in 2010.
+In 2009, Cook helped bring in the top recruiting class in Conference USA according to Top Drawer Soccer, while the 2012 signees were ranked ninth nationally, and five of the last six classes have been ranked among the top-30.

 He has also been instrumental in coaching 27 All-Midwest Region players, 17 Top Drawer Soccer Team of the Week selections, 11 College Soccer News National Team of the Week honorees, seven Soccer America National Team of the Week selections, three national Players of the Week, four TDS Team of the Season players, three national All-Freshman Team selections and two TDS All-Rookie Squad honorees.

 On a conference level, Cook has coached 41 all-conference performers, 30 Players of the Week honorees, 27 All-Tournament Team performers, 13 All-Freshman Team selections and two All-Rookie honorees.